tachyons-css/tachyons-and-react/getting-started/readme.md

 > ***
 > In order to keep things succinct and focused around a basic Tachyons + React build this example will only use `create-react-app` defaults and not modify webpack directly.
 > It will illustrate using the `tachyons-cli` and `create-react-app` in tandem for a pretty straightforward config.
-> More in depth tutorials will follow that illustrate modifying webpack config directly for a more seamless build.
+> More in depth tutorials will follow that illustrate modifying webpack config directly for a more seamless build by using `create-react-app`'s `eject` command.
 ***

 So, let's get started :sunglasses:.